 So, how can you help ensure student wellbeing?

 We’ve explored some of the things schools around the world are currently doing to improve student wellbeing, so you can see if any of these might work for you and your students.
+You can also learn about implementing a whole school approach to wellbeing here.

 1. Mindfulness lessons